jwt-dotnet/jwt/README.md

 decoder.Decode(token); // throws TokenExpiredException
 ```

-Similarly, the `nbf` claim can be used to validate whether the token is not valid yet (see [RFC 7519, section 4.1.5](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.5)).
+Then, as described in the [RFC 7519 section 4.1.5](https://tools.ietf.org/html/rfc7519#section-4.1.5):

+>The "nbf" (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing

+If it is present in the payload and is prior to the current time, the token will fail verification.

 ### Parsing (decoding) token header